 - Singeetham Sreenivasa Rao was arguably the most successful collaborator with Kamal Hassan – Raja Paarvai, Aboorva Sagotharargal, Michael Madana Kamarajan, Magalir Mattum, Kadhala Kadhala and Mumbai Express.

-- L Vaidyanathan composed music for more than 170 films but we got only few movies to his credit in Tamil.
-Probably,the most famous one was Ezhavathu Manithan – which had only Bharathiyar songs.
+- L Vaidyanathan composed music for more than 170 films, but we got only a few movies to his credit in Tamil.
+Probably, the most famous one was Ezhavathu Manithan – which had just Bharathiyar songs.
 He was the elder brother of L Subramaniam and L Shankar.
 He started his career as an assistant to GK Venkatesh – (now you understand where I am coming to) – he was a close friend of Ilaiyaraaja.
-Ilaiyaraaja whenever talks about L Vaidyanathan reminisces about his days in their house and how L Vaidiyanathan’s mother used to take care of him like her children.
-Probably, the most enduring legacy of L Vaidiyanathan is that he scored the eponymous theme music of Malgudi Days.
+Ilaiyaraaja whenever talks about L Vaidyanathan reminisces about his days in their house and how L Vaidyanathan’s mother used to take care of him like her children.
+Probably, the most enduring legacy of L Vaidyanathan is that he scored the theme music of Malgudi Days.

 - The movie won many awards – it opened at the International Film Festival of India, was part of the Critics’ Week at the Cannes and won the National award for wholesome entertainment.

-- Finally, if you are thinking if this movie made any money.
-The movie ran successfully for 100 days with wonderful reception from the audience.
-Kamal recently quipped that they spent only Rs.35 Lakhs for the whole movie while he was spending the same amount everyday on the sets of Vishwaroopam
+- Finally, if you think if this movie made any money, the movie ran successfully for 100 days with a wonderful reception from the audience.
+Kamal recently quipped that they spent only Rs.35 Lakhs for the whole movie while he was spending the same amount every day on the sets of Vishwaroopam

 ARVE Error: The video is likely no longer available.
 (The API endpoint returned a 404 error)